lukeacowan/Ladybug_Project/README.md

 - specificEpithet: the specific species within a genus that makes up the second portion of the scientific name of the ladybug

 The columns we created include:
-- ladyBugsFound: the number of ladybugs found
+- ladybugsFound: the number of ladybugs found
 - decade: the decade in which the sample was recorded
 - percentage: the proportion of a ladybug species relative to the entire collection sample for a given decade
 ---